 (6) Everybody has a gun.

-The automatic weapons are only truly disconcerting when you see them slung across the shoulders of otherwise normal-looking people in street-wear, but even then, you get used to it after a day or two.
+The huge guns are a little disconcerting when you see them slung across the shoulders of otherwise normal-looking people in street-wear, but you get used to it after a day or two.

 (7) Navigating to and from Ben Gurion airport is fraught with peril.